 Dogs can eat cooked beets, and the cooked beets have lots of health benefits for your dogs.
+They are known as healthy food with lots of nutritional value.
 Canines don’t need to eat as much fiber or plant-based foods as humans do.
-Only give your pet a small amount of cooked beets at a time so they don’t get an upset stomach.
+It’s a good idea to only give your pet a small amount of cooked beets at a time so they don’t get an upset stomach.

 Can Dogs Eat Canned Beets?

 No, dogs should not eat canned beets.
 They are usually covered in high amounts of sodium.
-Dogs are sensitive to sodium and eating too much could cause sodium toxicity or dehydrate them.
+Dogs are sensitive to sodium and eating too much could cause sodium toxicity, dehydrate them, or even cause bladder stones.

 Can Dogs Eat Pickled Beets?

 Dogs should not eat pickled beets.
 They have way too much salt for your dog.
-In fact, dogs shouldn’t eat any foods that are canned for humans.
+In fact, dogs shouldn’t eat any foods that are canned for humans, even in small portions.

 Can Dogs Eat Beet Chips?

 There are lots of recipes out there for making beet chip dog treats.
 Dogs can safely eat beet chips.
 This is a great treat and the best way for them to get vitamins A and C.